-All new and vacant positions above the entry level.
-Which are covered by this agreement, will be posted on the union bulletin board at least fifteen (15) days prior to the application deadline.
+All new and vacant positions above the entry level, which are covered by this agreement, will be posted on the union bulletin board at least fifteen (15) days prior to the application deadline.
 An employee applying for a posted vacancy shall submit a signed application in writing to the department head or his designee, by the deadline.
-An employee may not apply for transfer to a lower-paying position without the written permission of the city administrator or the Board of Recreation, as appropriate.
+The City may engage in an interview process with applicants which shall be completed within 60 days after posting the promotional opportunity.
+The city shall make its selection for promotion within 60 days after completion of the interview process.
+An employee may not apply for transfer to a lower-paying position without the written permission of the city administrator.